biemann/Continuous-Control/README.md

 We added a gif showing a trained agent.
 This agent reached a score of 38.0 and follows the ball pretty well during the whole episode.

+## Future Work

+In future, we could compare this method to other policy based methods, such as A2C, taking advantage of the parallelisation of different agents.
+We can also try this algorithm on more challenging environments, such as the crawler environment.
+This will require to optimise the architecture even more carefully to make the agent learn something.
+We would like to investigate such examples in future.